l-hjab/Responsible-AI-Blog/README.md

-# Responsible AI Blog
-# Blog
+# Judge the Bot Blog

-Explaining Example Scenario Prompts
-# Your mission:
+# The mission:

 Describe what the AI is doing.